 The following image shows you the basic use of COUNTIF.
 In the table I have entered the last 12 games played in 2018 by the Golden State Warriors (NBA team), the points scored in each game and the result.
 The formula

 As you have just seen, using COUNTIF function in Excel is very easy.
 However, the flexibility of the function allows for many criteria, including wildcard characters for partial matching, named ranges, other cell references, and even the use of other Excel functions.
 COUNTIF is truly a powerful function which can be used in a wide selection of real-life situation.

 COUNTIF greater than, less than, or equal to a value

 If you need to count cells with values greater than, less than, or equal to a specific number, all you need to do is add the corresponding operator to the criteria.

 Looking back at our Golden State Warriors example, we can count the number of games where the team scored more than 100 points.
 The formula to achieve this is very simple and uses the

 In this example, I have used the named range

 points_scored (cells C5:C16).
-If you are using a manually inserted numbers (instead of a cell reference) you will need to enclose it in quotes
+If you are using manually inserted numbers (instead of a cell reference) you will need to enclose them in quotes

 "" along with the operator.